 (ii) on the date of Order Acknowledgement, if Order Acknowledgement in respect of that nbn® Enterprise Ethernet Ordered Product occurred on or after 1 May 2025.

-Order Acknowledgement refers to the Order Acknowledgement for the relevant Connect Order or Modify Order (as applicable), in respect of an nbn® Enterprise Ethernet Ordered Product that is subject to a Minimum Term under section 1.1(g), immediately prior to the commencement of that Minimum Term.
+Order Acknowledgement refers to the Order Acknowledgement for:

+(iii) the relevant Connect Order or Modify Order (as applicable), in respect of an nbn® Enterprise Ethernet Ordered Product that is subject to a Minimum Term under section 1.1(g), immediately prior to the commencement of that Minimum Term; or

+(iv) in the case of an nbn® Enterprise Ethernet Ordered Product supplied as a result of a Service Transfer Order, relevant Connect Order or Modify Order (as applicable) in respect of the nbn® Enterprise Ethernet Ordered Product previously supplied to the Other RSP prior to the Service Transfer Order immediately prior to the commencement of the Minimum Term that applied to that previously supplied to the Other RSP immediately before the Service Transfer Order.

 (b) For an nbn® Enterprise Ethernet Ordered Product that is subject to a Minimum Term under section 1.1(g), the recurring Charge per Billing Period for the OVC Product Component and UNI Product Component will be based on the Locked-In Rate Card for the duration of that Minimum Term.